 Buying your first property in Gibraltar is genuinely exciting and genuinely complex in equal measure.
 The market is small, prices are high, and the legal process has quirks you will not encounter in the UK or Spain.
-This guide walks you through every stage of the process, from getting your finances ready to picking up the keys, so you can go in knowing exactly what to expect.
+This guide walks you through every stage, from getting your finances ready to picking up the keys, so you can go in knowing exactly what to expect.

 Quick Summary

-• Gibraltar has a dual property market: government-allocated housing for Gibraltarians and a private market open to anyone
+- Gibraltar has a dual property market: government-allocated housing for qualifying Gibraltarians and a private market open to anyone

-• A Gibraltar-qualified solicitor is mandatory and will handle the majority of the legal process
+- A Gibraltar-qualified solicitor is mandatory and handles the majority of the legal process

-• Mortgages are available from Gibraltar banks but require a larger deposit than UK equivalents (typically 20-35%)
+- Mortgages are available from Gibraltar banks but require a larger deposit than UK equivalents, typically 20 to 35%

-• The full purchase process typically takes 8-16 weeks from offer accepted to completion
+- The full purchase process typically takes 8 to 16 weeks from offer accepted to completion

 Understanding the Gibraltar Property Market as a First-Time Buyer